pyagoubi/Otto/README.md

 ## Objective

-The goal is to predict e-commerce clicks, cart additions, and orders with a multi-objective recommender system based on previous events in a user session.
+The goal is to predict e-commerce clicks, cart additions, and orders with a recommender system based on previous events in a user session.
+The transformer model predicts the next product IDs, that the customer interacts with.

 ## Files
 * Dataset **[Link](https://www.kaggle.com/datasets/radek1/otto-full-optimized-memory-footprint)**